 Over time, the characteristics of the vihuela were merged with those of the guitarra morisca, another stringed instrument, leading to the creation of the guitar we know and love today.

 Thus, the Spanish guitar is a testament to the rich tapestry of cultural and musical influences that have shaped it over centuries.
 From the Moorish oud to the vihuela.
 Its unique sound and design are a reflection of this diverse heritage.

 The Nylon String Story

 When it comes to Spanish guitars, the strings play a crucial role in defining their iconic sound.
-If you’re used to playing on steel strings, switching to a Spanish guitar might feel like venturing into uncharted territory.
+If you’re used to playing on steel strings, switching to one might feel like venturing into uncharted territory.

 But fear not, because the lush, mellow tones of nylon strings have a charm that will capture your musical heart in no time.